Focused ion beam: Wien filter in focused ion beam setup

 Imaging and milling with Ga ions always result in Ga incorporation near the sample surface.
 As the sample surface is sputtered away at a rate proportional to the sputtering yield and the ion flux (ions per area per time), the Ga is implanted further into the sample, and a steady-state profile of Ga is reached.
 This implantation is often a problem in the range of the semiconductor where silicon can be amorphised by the gallium.
 In order to get an alternative solution to Ga LMI sources, mass-filtered columns have been developed, based on a Wien filter technology.
 Such sources include Au-Si, Au-Ge and Au-Si-Ge sources providing Si, Cr, Fe, Co, Ni, Ge, In, Sn, Au, Pb and other elements.

 The principle of a Wien filter is based on the equilibrium of the opposite forces induced by perpendicular electrostatic and a magnetic fields acting on accelerated particles.
 The proper mass trajectory remains straight and passes through the mass selection aperture while the other masses are stopped.

 Besides allowing the use of sources others than gallium, these columns can switch from different species simply by adjusting the properties of the Wien filter.
 Larger ions can be used to make rapid milling before refining the contours with smaller ones.
-Users also benefits from the possibility to dope their samples with elements of suitable alloy sources.
+Users also benefit from the possibility to dope their samples with elements of suitable alloy sources.

 The latter property has found great interests in the investigation of magnetic materials and devices.
 Khizroev and Litvinov have shown, with the help of magnetic force microscopy (MFM), that there is a critical dose of ions that a magnetic material can be exposed to without experiencing a change in the magnetic properties.
 Exploiting FIB from such an unconventional perspective is especially favourable today when the future of so many novel technologies depends on the ability to rapidly fabricate prototype nanoscale magnetic devices.